 What are my payment options?

 We accept cash or check only.
 Payment plans are available and up to the discretion of the program director.
 Payment arrangements must be worked out upon acceptance into the program.

-In order to apply, you must first meet the following minimum requirements:
+In order to apply, you must meet the following minimum requirements:

-- At least 18 years of age upon first day of class
+- 18 years of age (17 years of age with minimum requirements)

 - Possess a high school diploma or equivalency certificate by completion of didactic/lab portion of program